Liechtenstein VASPs to Collect Travel Rule Data from Users

 How Liechtenstein VASPs are supported by 21 Travel Rule

 Building a global solution is not an easy job.
 This is why 21 Travel Rule was developed together with VASPs worldwide.
-We listen to their needs and create a product that just works for them and their clients.
+We listened to their needs and created a product that just works for them and their clients.

 In Liechtenstein, Bank Frick was our first and most prominent client.
 The famous bank is well known for its crypto offerings, pushing the country's ecosystem for more extensive adoption.
 Ready before the FMA deadline arrives, Bank Frick trusts 21 Analytics to comply with the Travel Rule, which guarantees a product tailored to their needs in the jurisdiction.